 We trained two model variants: a full model with temporal features, and a model without temporal features to isolate what matters beyond momentum.
 Both used a temporal train/test split (75/25 by date) to prevent data leakage.
 The target variable: did the brand appear for the same query and platform on the next day?

 Across all 2,759 day-pairs, 29.0% resulted in the brand appearing on the following day.
-This is within one percentage point of the Spotlight February 2026 benchmark (30% persistence across 2.4 million responses), validating their finding with an independent dataset at daily granularity.

 The low headline number is driven by the 1,871 observations where the brand was absent on day N; those break through only 6% of the time.
 Among brands that did appear on day N, 82.6% persisted to day N+1.
 The persistence question is really two questions: how hard is it to get in (very hard; 6% breakthrough rate), and how hard is it to stay in once you are there (not very; 82.6% retention).
 The first appearance is the bottleneck.